ariatemplates/usermanual/src/next/pageEngine/page_engine.md

 <script src='%SNIPPETS_SERVER_URL%/snippets/github.com/ariatemplates/documentation-code/snippets/pageEngine/siteConfiguration.json?tag=services&lang=javascript&outdent=true'></script>

 It is important to note that the method being exposed needs to be defined in the modules public interface, otherwise an exception will be generated.
 The services that are created, will be available from anywhere in your application by simply getting the service with the [getServices](http://ariatemplates.com/aria/guide/apps/apidocs/#aria.pageEngine.PageEngine:getServices:method) method.

+### Root module

+As already mentioned, all modules declared and used in a page engine-based application are loaded as sub-modules of a **root module**: after initializing the page engine through its [start method](http://ariatemplates.com/api/#aria.pageEngine.PageEngine:start:method), the framework creates an instance of a certain module controller that is in charge of coordinating data bindings and services exposures, and that is at the root of the modules hierarchy.

+Unless otherwise specified, this module controller will be an instance of class [aria.pageEngine.SiteRootModule](http://ariatemplates.com/api/#aria.pageEngine.SiteRootModule).
+Nevertheless, it is possible to customize it by providing a different configuration in the argument of the [page engine start method](http://ariatemplates.com/api/#aria.pageEngine.PageEngine:start:method).

+Let's look at this code snippet.
+<script src='%SNIPPETS_SERVER_URL%/snippets/github.com/ariatemplates/documentation-code/snippets/pageEngine/customRootModule.js?lang=javascript&outdent=true'></script>

+As you can also see in [this bean definition](http://ariatemplates.com/api/#aria.pageEngine.CfgBeans:Start), the `rootModule` property contains a standard module declaration (its classpath, an argument to provide to the constructor and some `initArgs` that will be available in the `init` method).

+Two remarks:
+* the custom module controller **must** extend class [aria.pageEngine.SiteRootModule](http://ariatemplates.com/api/#aria.pageEngine.SiteRootModule)
+* properties `appData` and `pageEngine` are automatically injected in the `initArgs` by the framework.
+If already present in the customized configuration, they will be overridden.

+The instance of root module is wrapped through its public interface (which defaults to [aria.pageEngine.SiteRootModuleInterface](http://ariatemplates.com/api/#aria.pageEngine.SiteRootModuleInterface)) and linked to the root template of every page (as well as any other template which does not have a different module in its hierarchy).

 ## Access to the PageEngine instance